Pi-Apps-Coders/files/CompileCommands.md

-# This files contains the commands required to compile the different applications stored in this repository.
+# This file contains the commands required to compile the different applications stored in this repository.

 ## OBS